From the Carlitz exponential to Drinfeld modular forms: Introduction

 In \S \ref{Drinfeld-modular-forms} we give a quick account of (scalar) Drinfeld modular forms for the group $\GL_2(A)$ (characterised by the $u$-expansion in $\CC_\infty[[u]]$).
 This appears already in many other references: the main feature is that $\CC_\infty$-vector spaces of Drinfeld modular forms are finitely dimensional spaces.
 Also, non-zero Eisenstein series can be constructed; this was first observed by D. Goss in \cite{GOS2}.
 The coefficients of the $u$-expansions of Eisenstein series are, after normalisation, in $A=\FF_q[\theta]$.

-In \S \ref{Modular-forms-revisited} we revisit Drinfeld modular forms.
+The paper also has advanced, non-foundational parts.
+In \S \ref{local-class} we apply the developed knowledge of the Carlitz exponential function to give an explicit description of local class field theory for the field $K_\infty$; this subsection is also independent from the rest of the paper.
+In \S \ref{Modular-forms-Tate-algebras} and \ref{Modular-forms-revisited} we revisit Drinfeld modular forms.
 We introduce vector Drinfeld modular forms with values in other fields and algebras, following \cite{PEL1}; the case we are interested in is that of functions which take values in finite dimensional $\KK$-vector spaces where $\KK$ is the completion for the Gauss norm of the field of rational functions in a finite set of variables with coefficients in $\CC_\infty$.
 With the use of certain Jacobi-like functions, we deduce an identity relating a matrix-valued Eisenstein series of weight one with certain weak modular forms of weight $-1$ from which one easily deduces \cite[Theorem 8]{PEL1} in a different, more straightforward way.